fastapi/full-stack-fastapi-template/README.md

 After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can pre-read [the project `README.md` template here too](./{{cookiecutter.project_slug}}/README.md).

 ## Release Notes

+### 0.7.1

+- SQLAlchemy 1.4 -> 2.0
+- Nuxt.js 3.0 -> 3.2.2
+- Fixed: `tokenUrl` in `app/api/deps.py`.
+Thanks to @Choiuijin1125.
+- Fixed: SMTP options for TLS must be `ssl`.
+Thanks to @raouldo.
+- Fixed: `libgeos` is a dependency for `shapely` which is a dependency for `neomodel`, and which doesn't appear to be installed correctly on Macs.
+Thanks to @valsha and @Mocha-L.
+- Fixed: `frontend` fails to start in development.
+Thanks to @pabloapast and @dividor.

 ### 0.7.0